ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Limitations and Possible Future Adds**

 #.
 Currently the model does not track pregnant people, therefore they are not included despite being eligible
 #.
-It is unclear if having one child on WIC would increase or decrease the chance of having multiple children on WIC.
+It is unclear if having one family member on WIC would increase or decrease the chance of having multiple family members on WIC.
 This could probably be improved upon with more data.
 #.
 Selection for WIC is random after eligibility.
 In practice, lower income individuals are more likely to sign up for WIC and the selection is therefore biased.
 #.
 Some states use different income cutoffs, but the ones listed are used in the majority of cases and so are implemented here
+#.
+Year over year WIC inclusion is independent - this is likely an oversimplification and will lead to higher rates of churn than are found in real life

 Taxes
 ^^^^^